lit/lit.dev/packages/lit-dev-content/site/guide/components/shadow-dom.md

 ## Accessing nodes in the shadow DOM

-The `render()` method result is usually rendered into shadow DOM, so the nodes are not direct children of the component.
-To find nodes in shadow DOM, you can use `this.shadowRoot.querySelector()` or `this.shadowRoot.querySelectorAll()`.
-Note, because LitElement renders into a customizable `renderRoot` property, it is typically better to use `this.renderRoot.querySelector()` to find nodes in element DOM.
+To find nodes relative to the render root, use `this.renderRoot.querySelector()` or `this.renderRoot.querySelectorAll()`.
+Since Lit renders into shadow DOM by default, `this.shadowRoot.querySelector()` could be used; however, because this is customizable, it's safer to use `this.renderRoot` to find nodes in your component DOM.

 You can query the component DOM after its initial render (for example, in `firstUpdated`), or use a getter pattern: